Rocket engine: The era of liquid-fuel rocket engines

 Goddard began to use liquid propellants in 1921, and in 1926 became the first to launch a liquid-fuelled rocket.
 Goddard pioneered the use of the De Laval nozzle, lightweight propellant tanks, small light turbopumps, thrust vectoring, the smoothly-throttled liquid fuel engine, regenerative cooling, and curtain cooling.

 During the late 1930s, German scientists, such as Wernher von Braun and Hellmuth Walter, investigated installing liquid-fuelled rockets in military aircraft (Heinkel He 112, He 111, He 176 and Messerschmitt Me 163).

 The turbopump was employed by German scientists in World War II.
 Until then cooling the nozzle had been problematic, and the A4 ballistic missile used dilute alcohol for the fuel, which reduced the combustion temperature sufficiently.

 Staged combustion (Замкнутая схема) was first proposed by Alexey Isaev in 1949.
 The first staged combustion engine was the S1.5400 used in the Soviet planetary rocket, designed by Melnikov, a former assistant to Isaev.
 About the same time (1959), Nikolai Kuznetsov began work on the closed cycle engine NK-9 for Korolev's orbital ICBM, GR-1.
 Kuznetsov later evolved that design into the NK-15 and NK-33 engines for the unsuccessful Lunar N1 rocket.

 In the West, the first laboratory staged-combustion test engine was built in Germany in 1963, by Ludwig Boelkow.

-Hydrogen peroxide / kerosene fuelled engines such as the British Gamma of the 1950s used a closed-cycle process by catalytically decomposing the peroxide to drive turbines before combustion with the kerosene in the combustion chamber proper.
-This gave the efficiency advantages of staged combustion, without the major engineering problems.

 Liquid hydrogen engines were first successfully developed in America: the RL-10 engine first flew in 1962.
 Its successor, the Rocketdyne J-2, was used in the Apollo program's Saturn V rocket to send humans to the Moon.
 The high specific impulse and low density of liquid hydrogen lowered the upper stage mass and the overall size and cost of the vehicle.

 The record for most engines on one rocket flight is 44, set by NASA in 2016 on a Black Brant.